Sorin Mogoșanu

 Sorin Răducu Mogoșanu (born 22 November 1992) is a Romanian professional footballer who plays as a goalkeeper.

 Career

-In his career, Mogoșanu also played for teams such as FC Drobeta-Turnu Severin, FC Caracal, FC Olt Slatina or CSO Filiași, among others.
-In Romania, Mogoșanu played only for football clubs based in Oltenia region, but he also had a spell in Germany, where he played for lower division club SV Hebertsfelden.
+Mogoșanu has played for FC Drobeta-Turnu Severin, FC Caracal, FC Olt Slatina, and CSO Filiași, among others.
+In Romania, Mogoșanu played only for football clubs based in the Oltenia region, but he also had a spell in Germany, where he played for lower division club SV Hebertsfelden.